david125tran/LLM_Engineering_2/README.md

  - Implemented custom prompt-formatting functions tailored to each model’s chat chat schema for supervised fine-tuning.
  - Performed **zero-shot classification** to establish a baseline, then fine-tuned Gemma using **LoRA adapters** with 4-bit quantization via `BitsAndBytes`, achieving GPU-efficient training on Colab.
  - Evaluated performance using accuracy, classification reports, and confusion-matrix visualizations, comparing **zero-shot** and **fine-tuned** results.
+ - **Results**
+    - Baseline (zero-shot): ~0.66 accuracy
+    - Fine-tuned (3 epochs, LoRA r=16): ~0.38 accuracy
+    - The fine-tuned model collapsed to predicting mostly positive (sometimes negative) and almost never neutral, which drove accuracy down.
+    - The **class imbalance** in the dataset (neutral-heavy) and the limited **training epochs** likely contributed to this behavior.
+I purposely trained on only a few epochs to save on GPU usage.
  - **Takeaway** 🔐
     - By combining **LoRA adapters** with **4-bit quantization**, the fine-tuning process drastically reduces GPU memory requirements and compute costs — enabling efficient, low-cost customization of large language models without needing expensive multi-GPU infrastructure.